 In some ways, it seems counter-intuitive to plan for simplicity.
 Simplicity is, well, simple.
 If we leave well enough alone, won’t everything fall into place naturally?
 Perhaps for some families, but not for mine.

 I came up with simple scheme of my own, one that would fit perfectly with what my vision for a simple summer, one that rested heavily on one pivotal word: STRUCTURE.

-We are a few weeks in to summer break, and our simple system is working wonderfully!
-However, it does not just happen.
+We’re a few weeks in to summer break, and our simple system is working wonderfully!
+However, it doesn’t just happen.
 To fill our days with a simple structure requires a lot of work on my end.
-Each weekend, I spend hours planning 3 meals a day for six people, as well as five activities that we’ll do in the week to come.
+Each weekend, I spend hours planning three meals a day for six people, as well as five activities that we’ll do in the week to come.

 But as I sit amongst the piles of origami creations and sewing projects and library books, I know the hard work of intentional simplicity is well-worth the cost.